Topical Anesthesia During Circumcision in Newborn Infants

 There were several limitations to this study, including the small sample size, which diminishes the generalizability of the findings.
 The safety of EMLA was not tested, as serum levels of lidocaine or prilocaine hydrochloride were not obtained and the newborns were only observed during the procedure until return to baseline.
 While the efficacy of EMLA was tested, it was not compared with other methods of pain control, such as penile nerve block or sucrose.
 If EMLA were to be shown to be the most effective agent available, there is still the difficulty of implementing its use, as it takes 45 to 60 minutes to be effective and might be difficult for busy pediatricians to allot that much time for its effect.
 The pharmacodynamics of applying EMLA to a newborn glans penis have not been studied, and, considering the increased vascularity of that part of the body and the age of the patient, less time may be needed.

-Those earlier reports of the effect of penile blocks6, 7 or sucrose21 showed statistical differences in outcome measures between groups, but none of the interventions appeared to eliminate the distress of the procedure.
+Those earlier reports of the effect of penile blocks6,7,21 showed statistical differences in outcome measures between groups, but none of the interventions appeared to eliminate the distress of the procedure.
 The question still remains as to whether or not the EMLA merely decreased perceived pain of circumcision or gave total local anesthesia, as it apparently does for other tissue-damaging procedures12.

 This study shows that EMLA is an effective agent in reducing pain of circumcision, but further study is required.
 The timing of the peak effectiveness of EMLA may be different for newborns, and different again for the more vascular area of the glans penis.
 Several studies on the pharmacodynamics of EMLA in newborns are needed before further clinical studies are conducted.
 Following that, future studies should include monitoring of serum lidocaine levels and observations for 48 to 72 hours after the procedure for untoward effects.
 There should be other comparison groups, such as penile nerve block or sucrose, to determine the relative efficacy of EMLA.
 Other interventions in conjunction with EMLA, such as changes in the procedure requiring less restraint, need to be tested if the goal is to decrease the total distress as well as the pain of the procedure.

-This study was supported by Pain Research grants from the Medical Research Council of Canada.
+This study was supported by Pain Research grants from the External link Medical Research Council of Canada.

 References